TebogoNakampe/XRDriveSim/README.md

 The code in this repository is authored for computer-vision and machine-learning students and researchers interested in developing hand gesture applications using Intel® RealSense™ D400 depth cameras.
 The CNN implementation provided is intended to be used as a reference for training nets based on annotated ground-truth data; researchers may instead prefer to import captured datasets into other frameworks such as Google's TensorFlow and Caffe and optimize these algorithims using Model Optimizer from OpenVINO Toolkit.

 This project provides Python code to demonstrate Hand Gestures via on PC camera or depth data, namely Intel® RealSense™ depth cameras.
 Additionally, this project showcases the utility of convolutional neural networks as a key component of real-time hand tracking pipelines using Intel OpenVINO.
-Two demo Jupyter Notebooks are provided showing hand gesture control from a webcam and depth camera.Vimeo demo-videos demonstrating some functionality of the XRDrive code can be found here: [XRDriveSim1-demo](https://vimeo.com/305377886) and [XRDriveSim2-demo](https://vimeo.com/305378325)
+Two demo Jupyter Notebooks are provided showing hand gesture control from a webcam and depth camera.
+A YouTube video demonstrating some functionality the XRDrive code can be found:

 The software provided here works with the currently available Intel® RealSense™ D400 depth cameras supported by librealsense2.
 XRDrive is experimental code and not an official Intel® product.